berneezy3/MatClassRSA/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Support:
-For questions, comments, suggestions, feature requests, and bug reports, please contact bernardcwang@gmail.com
+For questions, comments, suggestions, feature requests, and bug reports, please contact blairbo@ccrma.stanford.edu or bernardcwang@gmail.com